Perth-hir House: History

 Following the English Reformation, Monmouthshire, particularly the northern part of the county, was an area noted for recusancy.
 Its relative remoteness, and the patronage of a number of powerful Catholic families, led by the Marquesses of Worcester (later Dukes of Beaufort) of Raglan Castle, enabled Catholic priests to operate with a degree of safety.
 The later owners of Perth-hir, the Powells and the Lorimers, were strongly Catholic in their sympathies.
 Their home became a refuge for Catholic priests and services were held in a small chapel, dedicated to St Catherine, which existed until the mid-18th century.
 The most notable priest in residence was Matthew Pritchard (or Prichard) (1669-1750), Catholic bishop and Vicar Apostolic of the Western District for much of the first half of the 18th century.
-The local church at Rockfield, St Cenedlon's became a place of burial, in contravention of the prevailing ecclesiastical laws, and a number of priests were laid to rest in the churchyard, while Pritchard is interned within the church itself.
+The local church at Rockfield, St Cenedlon's became a place of burial, in contravention of the prevailing ecclesiastical laws, and a number of priests were laid to rest in the churchyard, while Pritchard is interred within the church itself.

 At the beginning of the 19th century, Perth-hir became a popular attraction, as an extension of the Wye Tour.
 Both William Coxe and John Thomas Barber Beaumont described their visits in volumes published in 1801 and 1803.
 By this time, the house was already in decline, Coxe recording that the owner during his visit, Mr John Powell Lorimer, had "took down a part of the house, containing 13 bed chambers and other offices".
 Barber Beaumont describes the remains as a "diminished and patched-up building; … but a sorry remnant of past opulence."
 Within 30 years the house was almost entirely demolished.